tonig-evo/tutorial_python/egglib/Readme.md

 ## Load an alignment

 Egglib supports different file formats, most importantly the fasta format.
-Details how Egglib handles fasta files can be found here: http://mycor.nancy.inra.fr/egglib/py/io.html#fasta-format
+Details about the fasta format and how Egglib handles fasta files can be found here: http://mycor.nancy.inra.fr/egglib/py/io.html#fasta-format

 The file [codon.aln](codon.aln) contains codon alignments for a gene transcript from Drosophila melanogaster from 28 different Drosophila individuals.
 Copy the file in your current working directory and try to get basic statistics: